Shanghai copper near 6-week low as U.S. policy concerns weigh - Up News Info

 Article content

-HANOI — Shanghai copper prices dropped to their lowest in nearly six weeks on Friday and were set for a weekly decline on worries about tighter U.S. monetary policy after strong jobs data.
+HANOI — Shanghai copper prices dropped to their lowest in nearly six weeks on Friday, and posted a weekly decline, on worries about tighter U.S. monetary policy after strong jobs data.

 The number of Americans filing new claims for unemployment benefits dropped below 400,000 last week for the first time since the COVID-19 pandemic started more than a year ago.